inspec/inspec-aws/docs/resources/aws_ec2_volume_attachments.md

 # aws_ec2_volume_attachments

-Use the `aws_ec2_volume_attachments` InSpec audit resource to test properties of a plural AWS EC2 Volume Attachment.
+Use the `aws_ec2_volume_attachments` InSpec audit resource to test properties of multiple AWS EC2 volume attachments.

-The AWS::EC2::VolumeAttachment resource attaches an Amazon EBS volume to a running instance and exposes it to the instance with the specified device name.
+The `AWS::EC2::VolumeAttachment` resource attaches an Amazon EBS volume to a running instance and exposes it to the instance with the specified device name.

 ## Syntax